luminus-framework/luminus/resources/public/md/clojurescript.md

 ### Ajax

-A simple way to work with Ajax is by using the `XhrIo` provided by the Google Closure library that ClojureScript depends on.
+A simple way to work with Ajax is by using `XhrIo` provided by the Google Closure library that ClojureScript depends on.
 An example is provided with the `+cljs` profile.